← Back to main FAQ’S

 • A snack and a bottle of water (for breaks ONLY)

-• Extra batteries for your calculator and, if possible, a backup calculator
+• Extra batteries for your calculator

 • A bag or backpack to carry all of these things in